Dicee/simple-kafka-rust/README.md

   - we'll assume a static number of partitions distributed on a static number of brokers, with a static number of replicas
   - and thus we won't bother with consistent hashing
 - custom retention and expiry.
 We won't delete any data.
+- CRC (Cyclic Redundant Check).
+We will do everything locally so the chance of having corrupted data is low
+- service discovery, metadata and state storage.
+In order to store information about topics and partitions, the state of consumer and publisher offsets, or dynamic information about consumer groups, we would normally need a whole service for this (e.g. ZooKeeper, maybe a DB, or a custom process running on brokers), but we'll simplify things and have a container act as this service.
+It will be allowed to store data in memory or on disk (e.g. via an SQLite database) without concerning itself with scalability, durability or availability.